Ronnie Burnet: History

-With top class amateur players becoming a rarity, Burnet was an unlikely choice for captain.
-He was a 39-year-old Bradford Cricket League batsman who would never have made the first team on playing ability, yet his strong personality was the element needed to turn Yorkshire from strife-ridden also rans to a formidable outfit.
+At 39 years old, Burnet was an experienced Bradford Cricket League batsman when he was appointed captain, despite having limited first-class playing experience.
+His leadership is credited with helping unify the team and improving Yorkshire's competitive performance during his tenure.

 Surrey had won seven county championships in a row during the 1950s and Yorkshire were determined to end their dominance.
 Burnet was brought in to unite a faction-ridden dressing room after Billy Sutcliffe's ineffectual reign.
 Burnet had led Baildon to success in the Bradford League in the early 1950s, and proved himself an effective leader of Yorkshire's Second XI since 1953, the team winning the Minor Counties Championship under his command in 1957.

 The move was successful in the long term but painful in the short.
 Yorkshire finished out of the top ten for the first time in their history in his first year in charge after Johnny Wardle, the hugely talented left arm spinner, was sacked for disciplinary rather than playing reasons.
 This execution concentrated the minds of the remaining senior pros and in Burnets second and last season Yorkshire won the County Championship, something which would become a habit for the rest of the decade.

 Burnet was a limited batsman in first-class terms, but his influence cannot be measured by his individual figures, rather by the effect his leadership had on the field.
 Batting right-handed, usually low down in the order, he scored 897 runs at just 12.63 with a best of 54, one of only 3 half centuries in 77 innings.
 He took a solitary wicket.

 He served on the Yorkshire Cricket Committee as a Bradford representative from 1960 to 1969 and then for Harrogate district from 1978 until 1983 when another bout of civil war threatened to tear the club in two.
 The man at the centre of the storm was Geoff Boycott.
 Once again some senior members in the club felt that only by the sacrifice of a great player could harmony and success be restored to the team, but this time the members revolted, Boycott's supporters swept the committee and Burnet was voted out of power.
 He had put his leadership skills to good use in the meantime, however, and was the chairman of a chemical company for 23 years.
 Burnet served as president of the Bradford League from 1959 to 1969 and was awarded the OBE for his services to the Sport in Yorkshire and Humberside.
 He died in 1999, at the age of 80.